Skip to content

 Synthetic OHLC

-• There are new basic models for synthetic OHLC data generation - especially useful for leakage detection.
+• New basic models are available for generating synthetic OHLC data.
+These are especially useful for leakage detection.

 Generate 3 months of synthetic data using Geometric Brownian Motion